mantil-io/example-signup/README.md

 To locally create a new project from this example run:
 ```
-mantil new app --from https://github.com/mantil-io/example-signup
+mantil new app --from signup
 cd app
 ```